zxisatree/chatvault/README.md

 `spring.jpa.hibernate.ddl-auto=update` creates the database tables if they do not exist.
 If they already exist, it checks the database tables and updates the schema (untested).

-## Docker
-During development, docker images were often not rebuilt when there was a change. `docker compose up --remove-orphans --force-recreate --build` was used to force rebuilding.

 ## Appendix
-`kapt`: annotation processor for Kotlin
+`kapt`: annotation processor for Kotlin.
 Logging: the `spring-boot-starter-logging` dependency depends on `spring-jcl`, which enables logging by default.